LukaszPoznan/TheNewAdventure/README.md

-This is a text-based RPG written in C#.
+# A text-based RPG with UI written in C#.